ChantalShepherd/zen-flow/README.md

 ## Improvements

-I would of liked to of made my website fully responsive but unfortunately that didnt happen.
+-I would of liked to of made my website fully responsive but unfortunately that didnt happen.
 I will know from now on when developing to build from either desktop or mobile first and base my media queries around one specifically.
 I was limited on time and was afraid if i deleted/modified elements on the css page it would throw everything else off.
 I did try this method a few times and always returned a negative result.

+-I would also like to change the about and memebrship pages to display these names instead of gallery and classes as thats what they were originally called.

 ## Deployment